NVIDIA/grcuda/README.md

 100
 ```

-The next example shows how to launch an existing compiled GPU kernel from JavaScript.
+The next example shows how to launch an existing compiled GPU kernel from Python.
 The CUDA kernel

 ```C